-If you have high rates of employee absenteeism in your company, then it could suggest that there is an underlying issue with employee morale and engagement.
-This is because if employees don’t feel connected and motivated it can have a huge impact on performance and productivity.
+If you have high rates of employee absenteeism in your company, thenit could suggest that there is an underlying issue with employee morale and engagement.
+This is because if employees don’t feel a strong sense of organizational commitment and motivation it can have a huge impact on performance and productivity.
 It can lead to weak office relations and an increase in unscheduled absences.

 Another common cause of employee absenteeism is a lack of a flexible work schedule.
 Flexible and remote work has become increasingly popular over the past few years, especially since the start of the Covid-19 pandemic.

 Many companies are now realizing the importance of promoting a healthy work-life balance.
 Allowing employees to manage their own work schedules and focusing on performance and output rather than fixed schedules results in happier and more productive employees.
 It also impacts absence rates as employees are able to manage their personal commitments without taking time off work.

 If you haven’t already done so, you might want to consider implementing a flexible and remote work time tracking policy in your company.

 Calculating employee absenteeism is a fairly straightforward process.
 First of all, make sure that you have a clear way of measuring and tracking employee time off.
 Some employers use excel employee timesheets to do this, while others automate and simplify the process with digital time clocks or timesheet software.

 Once you have records of unexcused employee absences on hand, you’re ready to calculate the average absenteeism rate over a period of time.
 Then, you divide the number of absences by the time period and multiply that number by 100.